Avatar

 What is the least safe suburb in 5275?

-The least safe suburb in 5275 is Tilley Swamp, by rank and violent crimes rate.
+The least safe suburb in 5275 is Pinks Beach, by rank and violent crimes rate.

 What is the safest suburb in 5275?

-The safest suburb in 5275 is West Range, by rank and violent crimes rate.
+The safest suburb in 5275 is Wyomi, by rank and violent crimes rate.

 Where are 5275 crime hotspots?

-Most dangerous suburbs in 5275 by crime crime rank and violent crimes are Tilley Swamp, Wyomi and Wangolina.
+Most dangerous suburbs in 5275 by crime crime rank and violent crimes are Pinks Beach, Rosetown and Kingston Se.

 Suburbs in Post Code 5275

-The data is based on annual 2023 data from state police departments and population data from the 2021 ABS Census.
+The data is based on annual 2024 data from state police departments (ACT data is from 2023, pending update) and population data from the 2021 ABS Census.
 Rank is calculated for crimes weighted by severity and proportionate to population.

 Feedback